 Benefits for Publishers

-Programmatic Ad Revenue: If your website displays programmatic advertising (ad networks that automatically buy and sell ad space), IAB TCF compliance is often mandatory.
+Programmatic Ad Revenue: If your website displays programmatic advertising (ad networks that automatically buy and sell ad space), IAB TCF implementation is often used by participating ad vendors.
 Without it, many ad vendors cannot bid on your inventory, reducing revenue.

 Vendor Compliance: The IAB TCF Settings allow you to enable specific purposes (e.g., personalized ads) and vendors (e.g., Google, Amazon Advertising).
 The framework ensures that all participating vendors properly receive and honor consent signals.

 Legal Protection: TCF provides a standardized approach to GDPR consent in advertising.
-When all parties follow the framework, responsibility for compliance is clearly distributed between publishers, vendors, and technology providers.
+When all parties follow the framework, roles and responsibilities related to consent signaling are clearly defined between publishers, vendors, and technology providers.

 How to Enable IAB TCF